matn7/Google-Platform-Notes/systemdesign/BBG.md

 **29. Distributed Event Sourcing.**
 * Sharding data and using distributed transactions (TC/C or Saga) to scale the event sourcing architecture.

+**30. Redis.**
+* An in-memory data structure store, often used as a cache or message broker.
+* Role: Initial design used Redis for fast account balance storage, but it lacked durability and transactional guarantees.

+**31. Zookeeper.**
+* A centralized service for maintaining configuration information, naming, providing distributed synchronization, and group services.
+* Role: Used to store sharding information for the Redis cluster, allowing the wallet service to locate the correct Redis node for each account.

+**32. Relational Databases (e.g., MySQL, PostgreSQL).**
+* Databases that organize data into tables with rows and columns, supporting ACID transactions.
+* Role: Replaced Redis to provide transactional guarantees for balance transfers, ensuring atomicity.

+**33. Two-Phase Commit (2PC).**
+* A distributed transaction protocol that ensures all participating nodes either commit or abort a transaction.
+* Role: A low-level solution to ensure atomicity across multiple database nodes, but it suffers from performance issues and can be a single point of failure.

+**34. Try-Confirm/Cancel (TC/C).**
+* A compensating transaction pattern where resources are reserved in the "Try" phase, confirmed if all "Try" operations succeed, or canceled to revert changes.
+* Role: A high-level solution for distributed transactions, implemented in the application layer, offering database independence but requiring manual management of transaction details.

+**35. Saga.**
+* A distributed transaction management approach where a long-lived transaction is divided into a sequence of smaller, local transactions.
+* Role: An alternative to TC/C, particularly suitable for microservices, where operations are executed in a linear order, and compensating transactions are used for rollback.

+**36. Apache Kafka.**
+* A distributed streaming platform used for building real-time data pipelines and streaming applications.
+* Role: Used as a command queue in the event sourcing architecture, ensuring commands are processed in FIFO order.

+**37. Event Sourcing.**
+* An architectural pattern where all changes to application state are stored as a sequence of events.
+* Role: Provides reproducibility, auditability, and a reliable source of truth for account balances and transactions.

+**38. Command Query Responsibility Segregation (CQRS).**
+* A pattern that separates read and write operations, allowing for optimized data models for each.
+* Role: Used with event sourcing to create read-only state machines for querying account balances and other views of the data.

+**39. mmap (Memory Mapping).**
+* A technique that maps a file or device into memory, allowing it to be accessed as if it were an array in memory.
+* Role: Used to optimize file-based command, event, and state storage, providing fast sequential read and write operations.

+**40. SQLite/RocksDB.**
+* Embedded file-based databases.
+* SQLite is a relational database, while RocksDB is a key-value store.
+* Role: Used for local state storage, with RocksDB's LSM tree structure optimizing write performance.

+**41. Apache Hadoop (HDFS).**
+* A distributed file system designed to store and process large datasets.
+* Role: Used for storing snapshots of the system state, enabling faster recovery and auditability.

+**42. Raft.**
+* A consensus algorithm that ensures data is replicated consistently across multiple nodes.
+* Role: Provides high reliability by replicating the event list across multiple nodes, ensuring no data loss and maintaining data order.

+**43. Reverse Proxy.**
+* A server that sits in front of one or more backend servers, forwarding client requests to those servers.
+* Role: Used to provide a synchronous interface to the asynchronous event sourcing system, pushing real-time status updates to clients.

 ***

 ## 29 - Stock Exchange.